The world needs your strength!

 Kids sometimes ask whether Snuggles and Super Snuggles are two different characters, or the same character.
 The “Kids Team” made this playful 1-minute video to help us understand that kindness is kindness, whether it is gentle or strong.

-I encourage everyone, including you, to learn to treat yourself with both tender acceptance and strong support.
+I encourage you to learn to treat yourself with both tender acceptance and strong support.
 Growing your own self-compassion can provide a foundation for empowering and comforting others.

-Next week I will offer a host of self-compassion-related classes, including Fierce Self-Compassion, Mindful Self-Compassion, Compassionate Parenting, and Parent-Child Mindfulness and Self-Compassion.
+If you’d like to explore this work more deeply, I offer classes and resources related to Fierce Self-Compassion, Mindful Self-Compassion, and Parent-Child Mindfulness and Self-Compassion.
 Taking a class on your own or with your child can do wonders for increasing both tender and strong internal support (as well as the parent-child bond!).

 Remember, your own self-kindness provides a foundation for supporting youth.
 The world needs both your tender support and your caring strength, as do you!